cristinadefoe/liri-node-app/README.md

 `node liri.js my-tweets`

    * This will show the last 20 tweets and when they were created in your terminal/bash window.

 #### Screenshot

 ![screen shot 2018-06-03 at 11 47 32 am](https://user-images.githubusercontent.com/35505038/40889456-5cb25d32-6724-11e8-880c-11c73aa8c666.png)

 `node liri.js spotify-this-song '<song name here>'`

-   * This will show the artist(s), song's name, preview link of the song from Spotify, album song is from; in your terminal/bash window
+   * This will show the artist, name of song, preview link of the song from Spotify, album song is from in your terminal/bash window

 #### Screenshot